Run Cortex with Docker#

 docker run --volume /var/run/docker.sock:/var/run/docker.sock --volume /var/run/cortex/jobs:/tmp/cortex-jobs thehiveproject/cortex:latest --job-directory /tmp/cortex-jobs --docker-job-directory /var/run/cortex/jobs

 .
-The folder /var/run/cortex/jobs
+The directory /var/run/cortex/jobs

 can be omitted.

 .
-The command becomes
+The command changes accordingly:

 docker run --volume //./pipe/docker_engine://./pipe/docker_engine --volume C:\\CORTEX\\JOBS:/tmp/cortex-jobs thehiveproject/cortex:latest --job-directory /tmp/cortex-jobs --docker-job-directory C:\\CORTEX\\JOBS